alliedmodders/amtl/README.md

 ### Functions and Lambdas (am-function.h)

-AMTL provides two replacements for `std::function`.
+AMTL provides three replacements for `std::function`.
 The first, `ke::Lambda`, is roughly identical to `std::function` in that it represents any callable object of a given signature.
 It can hold a functor, C-style static function, a C++11-lambda, or any other callable object.